ndaman/damagetolerance/docs/exam 1/lecture4.md

 ----
 ## supplemental material
--   I was unable to find the source for all of Dr. Horn's formulas, but I have made an alternate set of equations (taken from the AFGROW user’s manual) available on Blackboard under supplemental material.
+-   I was unable to find the source for all of Dr. Horn's formulas, but I have made an alternate set of equations (taken from the AFGROW user's manual) available on Blackboard under supplemental material.

 ---